franckLdx/GraphqlSwapi/README.md

 **Queries**
 * species: Species list
-* specieByName: Species list with a given name (empty is no name matches)
+* speciesByName: Species list with a given name (empty is no name matches)
-* specieByClassification: If name="Ewok", will return all characters with Ewok in the name (search is not case senstive)
+* speciesByClassification: If name="Ewok", will return all characters with Ewok in the name (search is not case senstive)
-* specieByDesignation: species list of that designation (empty list if found no species)
+* speciesByDesignation: species list of that designation (empty list if found no species)

 ## Starship
 A starship within the Star Wars Universe